jimioke/virtual-city-generator/population-synthesis/readme.txt

   output:
     weights for each county

-6. Generate population for each county generate_pop.py
+6. Generate weighted population for each county generate_pop_all_attributes.py

 Check some statistics:
   statistics_original.py for original cities